Trie: Replacement for hash tables

 However, tries are less efficient than a hash table when the data is directly accessed on a secondary storage device such as a hard disk drive that has higher random access time than the main memory.
-Tries are also disadvantageous when the key value cannot be easily represented as string, such as floating point numbers where multiple representations are possible (e.g. 1 is equivalent to 1.0, +1.0, 1.00, etc.), however it can be unambiguously represented as a binary number in IEEE 754, in comparison to two's complement format.

 Implementation strategies

 Tries can be represented in several ways, corresponding to different trade-offs between memory use and speed of the operations.
 Using a vector of pointers for representing a trie consumes enormous space; however, memory space can be reduced at the expense of running time if a singly linked list is used for each node vector, as most entries of the vector contains $\text{nil}$.

-Techniques such as alphabet reduction may alleviate the high space complexity by reinterpreting the original string as a long string over a smaller alphabet i.e. a string of n bytes can alternatively be regarded as a string of 2n four-bit units and stored in a trie with sixteen pointers per node.
-However, lookups need to visit twice as many nodes in the worst-case, although space requirements go down by a factor of eight.
-Other techniques include storing a vector of 256 ASCII pointers as a bitmap of 256 bits representing ASCII alphabet, which reduces the size of individual nodes dramatically.
+Techniques such as alphabet reduction may reduce the large space requirements by reinterpreting the original string as a longer string over a smaller alphabet.
+For example, a string of n bytes can alternatively be regarded as a string of 2n four-bit units.
+This can reduce memory usage by a factor of eight; but lookups need to visit twice as many nodes in the worst case.
+Another technique includes storing a vector of 256 ASCII pointers as a bitmap of 256 bits representing ASCII alphabet, which reduces the size of individual nodes dramatically.